Guest post by Adriana Copaceanu

 Compress: Sometimes your entire body is not the problem.
 It may be that just one small area got burnt.
 In that case, you can make a compress to apply to the burn.
 Make a baking soda, oatmeal, or potato wash and apply it to the skin with a cool cloth.
 When using potatoes, make sure the potatoes are blended for the best effect.
 They can then be applied directly to the skin, or put into a wash so that a cloth can be used.
 Repeat as needed, changing the cloth when it is no longer cool.

 Rehydrate: The sun does not just dry out your skin; it can also cause an outgoing situation of fluid loss.
 As the vessels contract on the sunburn, they leak a fluid.
 This is why it is important to keep the skin and the rest of the body hydrated.
 Apply natural, fragrance free moisturizer immediately after getting out of the bath and 3-4 times through the day.
 Aloe and/or coconut oil are perfect for this.
 You also have to keep the rest of your body hydrated.
 Your body is losing fluids while it is trying to heal itself.
 Increase your fluid intake and avoid salt and sugar.

-Sunburn can be painful, but treated quickly and effectively, it doesn’t have to last very long.
+Sunburn can be painful, but treated quickly and effectively, it doesn’t have to last very long (if you do burn, try lavender oil).
 If you are prone to sunburns, limit your time in the sun and don’t make the mistake of thinking that clouds will protect your skin from the sun’s rays.